Emergency Medical Technician Jobs

 Minimum Requirements

-Currently certified California EMT-1s (or in the final process of getting NREMT/CA State certified) who are full-time UCLA undergraduate students with at least one calendar year remaining in school, and at least a 2.0 GPA are eligible to apply.
+Currently certified State of California EMT-1s (or in the final process of getting NREMT/CA State certified) who are enrolled in classes at UCLA, and are registered undergraduate students, with at least one calendar year remaining in school, and at least a 2.0 GPA are eligible to apply.
 Additionally, applicants must possess a valid California Driver's License, and have a minimum of one year driving experience as a licensed driver (can be in another state).
 UCLA Extension students unfortunately are not eligible to apply.

 Note: All UCLA EMS EMTs must be available to work Days, Evenings, Nights, Weekends, Holidays, and over ALL Academic Breaks.